 Life doesn’t have to be like this.

 The question is, which wife will you choose to be?
-Which would your husband rather come home to?
+Which version of you would your husband rather come home to?

 Do you want joy?
 Then rid yourself of envy and expectations and any notions of entitlement.